plone/ansible.plone_server/README.md

     plone_instance_name: frodos_site

-Sets the name that discriminates this install from others that use the same paths.
+Sets the name that discriminates this install from others.
+This name should be globally unique on the server as it's used to discriminate between supervisor and cron jobs.

-Defaults to `zeoserver`
+Defaults to `zeoserver`.

 ### plone_target_path